webix-hub/docs/data/api/ui.bullet_barwidth_config.md

 barWidth
 =============

-@todo:
-	check

 @short:
-	specifies the width of the bar that displays the value to compare
+	specifies the width of the bar that displays the value to compare with

 @default:40
 @type: number